Scotia Place

 Scotia Place is a multi-purpose arena under construction in Calgary, Alberta, Canada.
-It is intended to replace the Scotiabank Saddledome, home of the Calgary Flames of the National Hockey League.
+It is intended to replace the Scotiabank Saddledome as the home of the Calgary Flames of the National Hockey League.
 Construction began following the groundbreaking on July 22, 2024; the new arena is planned to open prior to the start of the 2027–28 NHL season.

 History

 CalgaryNEXT

 Scotia Place replaced a 2015 plan called CalgaryNEXT, which would have replaced both the Scotiabank Saddledome and McMahon Stadium for Calgary's professional hockey and Canadian football teams.
 That proposal included two buildings: a 19,000–20,000 seat events centre to serve as the new home arena of two hockey clubs, the National Hockey League's Calgary Flames, and the Calgary Hitmen of the Western Hockey League, as well as the Calgary Roughnecks lacrosse team; and a 40,000-seat football stadium and fieldhouse for the Canadian Football League's Calgary Stampeders and serve as a public training and activity space.
 The complex, originally planned to be located in West Village along the Bow River as a "hub of pro and amateur sporting activity."

 Immediate reactions to the CalgaryNEXT proposal from local politicians were mixed; they supported the plan to redevelop the West Village area, but many – including Mayor Naheed Nenshi – expressed concern at the proposal, which would potentially have the city initially fund between $440 and $690 million of the projected cost which promoters claimed would be recouped over a long period of time.
 As part of the proposal, the facilities would be owned by the city and managed by the privately owned Calgary Sports and Entertainment Corporation (CSEC) - thus exempting the land from property taxes - but with the city not receiving any share of the profits.

 Originally projected as costing $890 million, based on a City of Calgary report released in April 2016 it was estimated that CalgaryNEXT would cost approximately $1.8 billion, with taxpayers paying up to two-thirds of the total.

 In April 2017, the Calgary city council voted unanimously to instead support an alternate plan located near the Saddledome.